simonsankar/free-market-wins/Knowledge Problem (Information Throughput Problem).md

 Just for brevity what about `100/100` central planners?
 Well 100 people planning for no one would be pretty insane but ultimately fruitless since there's no one to enact any of the decisions made so that in turns equal `0 bits/s`.

-All 3 cases mathematically shows that [[Central planning]] can never out perform individuals freely trading and making their own decisions for themselves.
+All 3 cases mathematically shows that [[Central Planning]] can never out perform individuals freely trading and making their own decisions for themselves.

 It is not theoretically impossible  for [[Central planners]] to make truly informed decisions on behalf of the rest of the population, i.e. we may be able to read people's minds within <1ms with some technology into the future, but this is strictly science fiction.
 To play devil's advocate, let us grant that they cant read people's minds and figure out __what__ they want. [[Central planners]] will still face the question of __how__ to provide what their population wants which is a question that is impossible for them to solve since they face the [[economic calculation problem]].